rgrychow/COSC340-TeamProject/helloplus/creed64/README.md

 In Expo Go, tap Scan QR Code and scan the QR from your terminal (or the browser Dev Tools page)

 You should now see the Push-Up Counter app.
-Every tap on the button adds a rep!
+Every tap on the button adds a rep.

+How this will be used

+Good practice building and running a mobile app environment, testing changes live on your phone, and forming the base for future fitness features (sets, timers, history, etc.).